Yoker F.C.: History

 Yoker lost its ground temporarily before the 1885–86 Scottish Cup got under way and Yoker the club had to host its tie with Union at the Dalmuir Thistle ground, which proved disastrous, as, despite Yoker winning 5–1, Union successfully obtained a replay, on the basis that the ground was 7 feet too narrow at one end.
 Union won the replayed tie (at Dumbarton Athletic's Burnside Park) 1–0, the heavier Yoker side suffering from a lack of practice, and missing out on an equalizer when the referee inadvertently stopped a goalbound Yoker shot late on.

 Yoker gained revenge in the first round in the following season, coming from 2–0 down at half-time to beat Union 4–2, although Union tried to get some recompense by protesting that Yoker had not paid out a fair share of the gate money; the protest was dismissed on the Nelsonian basis that Yoker had not put any checks in place.
 In the second round, Yoker lost 4–0 at Dumbarton, all of the goals coming in the second half.
-The clubs met one month later in the second round of the Dumbartonshire Cup, this time Yoker losing 9–0, the first five goals coming in a burst between the 30th and 45th minute.
+The clubs met one month later in the second round of the Dunbartonshire Cup, this time Yoker losing 9–0, the first five goals coming in a burst between the 30th and 45th minute.

 1886–87 was the club's last season; the club's final two matches were against the new Blairvaddick club for the Govan Jubilee Cup, which Blairvaddick won at the second time of asking 1–0.
 Yoker was struck from the roll for non-payment of subscriptions in August 1887.